-Consciously stretch your goals when designing just a little out of your comfort zone.
+Consciously stretch your goals just a little out of your comfort zone.
 This is deliberate practice.
 It will feel uncomfortable but is how you will grow.
 Balance this with subconscious practice which allows you to repeat your practice over and over to solidify your natural ability to do it.
 Remove any distraction such as mobile phones when doing deliberate practice.

 Showcase your work in a portfolio

 Applying for a design job is the art of selling, only you're selling yourself.
 Your portfolio is the best way you can do that.
 I've been in many situations where a candidate's portfolio is what let them down – big time.
 Honestly, it's easy to stand out from the crowd in my experience.
 Here's how you can improve your chances.

 First of all, make sure you have great attention to detail.
 For example, spelling errors, squashed images, broken links – these are all red flags.
 If you can't sell yourself correctly, you probably will struggle to sell your potential employer's product, right?

 Show a small selection of your best work

 If you have 10 portfolio pieces and 9 are good but one is terrible.
 Which one do you think I'm going to judge you by?
 Yep, it's the terrible one.
 Be selective and remove things that makes me only ask more questions than it answers.